KZGlobalTeam/cs2kz-docs/docs/guides/MapApproval.md

 # Map approval process

-The structure will closely resemble GOKZ, with a few key details still to be finalized:
+The map approval process structure will closely resemble GOKZ, with a few key details still to be finalized:

 ## 1. Submission